Carbon-Oxygen Phase Separation in MESA White Dwarf Models: Code and Input Physics

 \section{Code and Input Physics}

 Our MESA models presented in this work rely on the development version of MESA, commit {\tt 59ed280}, which is publicly available on the {\tt main} branch of the MESA GitHub repository. \footnote{\url{https://github.com/MESAHub/mesa}} In most respects, this version functions very similarly to the most recent public release of MESA as of the writing of this work, r22.11.1.
 The C/O phase separation capabilities that are presented in this work are available on the {\tt main} branch of the development version of MESA and will therefore be available in the next public release version of MESA after r22.11.1.
+A repository of work directories containing MESA input files needed to reproduce all of the models presented in this work is available on Zenodo: \dataset[doi:10.5281/zenodo.7742475]{\doi{10.5281/zenodo.7742475}}.

 Radiative opacities are primarily from OPAL \citep{Iglesias1993, Iglesias1996}, with low-temperature data from \citet{Ferguson2005} and the high-temperature, Compton-scattering dominated regime by \citet{Poutanen2017}.
 Electron conduction opacities are from \citet{Cassisi2007} and \citet{Blouin2020apj}.
 Nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010}, NACRE \citep{Angulo1999} and additional tabulated weak reaction rates \citet{Fuller1985, Oda1994, Langanke2000}.
 Screening is included via the prescription of \citet{Chugunov2007}.
 Thermal neutrino loss rates are from \citet{Itoh1996}.